 In the world of college athletics, athletes are faced with ups and downs.
-These are lessons I learned early on in my freshman year at the University of Antelope Valley.
+These are lessons, I Davion Robinson learned early on in my freshman year at the University of Antelope Valley.
 From the grueling seasons that cause wear and tear on our bodies and balancing a schedule that is not always ideal, as we’re growing as young adults.

 I battled through a tear in my meniscus that sat me out for most of my first collegiate season.
 On top of adapting to this new schedule and environment that I’m calling home for the next four years.
 But like any athlete on and off the court, I found a way to adapt to prevail through each obstacle thrown at me.
 I was already driven but each obstacle has fueled me for a much more improved sophomore season.

 My dreams are bigger than just Seattle, WA.
 I want to in fact represent Las Vegas and Seattle on a bigger platform for notability and recognition.
 As my social media has grown, I have been able to reach a bigger audience and market myself well.
-I have already a 16-thousand following on Instagram that grows on a daily basis.
+I have already 16-thousand followers on Instagram that grow on a daily basis.
 My audience comes from the genuine support of people who know my family members and younger kids who look up to me.

 Bigger Than Basketball